angeloaquino/url-check-migration-python/README.md

 Endpoint2 url (i.e. 'http(s)://api-wpm2.apicasystem.com'):
 Endpoint2 auth_ticket:

-An iteration of old check info and new check info will start displaying.

 3. Begin Test
+An iteration of old check info and new check info will start displaying until complete.
-You can review log.txt and checks_output.csv for more info.
+You can also review log.txt and checks_output.csv for more info.

 #### checks_output.csv - displays old check info and new check info in csv format